Creating a Career Development Plan: Tips and Strategies

 - Specific self-development tasks

-An action plan will outline specific training programs, learning resources such as coaching sessions or mentors that aid in professional growth.
+An action plan will outline specific training programs, learning resources and coaching sessions, as well as supportive mentors who will aid in the process of professional development.

 Implement Your Plan

-Invest time in oneself completely every week.
-Devote at minimum a couple of hours weekly in focusing on personal growth objectives outlined.
-This could include attending classes or discussion groups surrounding your area of work, or experimenting with different methods in your work routine.
+Put in the time each week.
+Devote at minimum a couple of hours a week on the personal growth goals outlined – this may involve taking classes or discussion groups surrounding your area of employment or actively trying innovative methods at work routinely.

 Benefits of Creating a Career Development Plan |